dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Higher-order functions are cumbersome to use in a warrant attribute context.
-The execution of a context function may provably satisfy the conditions of a warrant attribute, but is considered invalid because the formal conditions of the warrant attribute not met.
+The execution of a context function may provably satisfy the conditions of a warrant attribute, but is considered invalid because the formal conditions of the warrant attribute are not met.

 Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very different things: